Ureterolithotomy Treatment & Management

 Follow-up

-Intravenous urography performed 3-6 months postoperatively is helpful in recognizing a stricture or residual stones.
-Urinalysis and ultrasonography are also of use to evaluate infection and renal anatomy.
+A CT urogram performed 3-6 months postoperatively is helpful in recognizing a stricture or residual stones.
+Ultrasound can be used to evaluate for silent hydronephrosis.

-Patients should be evaluated for chemical risk factors that lead to stone formation.
+Patients should be evaluated for metabolic risk factors that lead to stone formation.
 This should include an analysis of the chemical composition of the stone and an evaluation of the patient's diet.
-Minimum metabolic studies for stone prevention analysis are essential for determining the underlying risk factors for new stone formation.
-A minimal study should include serum electrolytes, calcium, creatinine, bicarbonate, and uric acid together with a 24-hour urine collection with analysis of calcium, uric acid, citrate, oxalate, sodium, magnesium, and volume.
-Appropriate preventive measures then can be instituted.
+Metabolic studies for stone prevention analysis are essential for determining the underlying risk factors for new stone formation.
+Evaluation should include serum electrolytes, calcium, creatinine, bicarbonate, and uric acid together with a 24-hour urine collection with analysis of calcium, uric acid, citrate, oxalate, sodium, magnesium, and urine volume.
+Appropriate preventive measures then can be instituted based on the findings from the above studies.

 Previous